ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 reached the carriage, Mr. and Mrs. Gardiner were half a quarter of a mile behind.

-He then asked her to walk into the house--but she declared herself not tired, and they stood together on the lawn.
+He then asked her to walk into the house -- but she declared herself not tired, and they stood together on the lawn.
 At such a time much might have been said, and silence was very awkward.
 She wanted to talk, but there seemed to be an embargo on every subject.
 At last she recollected that she had been travelling, and they talked of Matlock and Dove Dale with great perseverance.
-Yet time and her aunt moved slowly--and her patience and her ideas were nearly worn out before the tete-a-tete was over.
+Yet time and her aunt moved slowly -- and her patience and her ideas were nearly worn out before the tete-a-tete was over.
 On Mr. and Mrs. Gardiner's coming up they were all pressed to go into the house and take some refreshment; but this was declined, and